bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-36">36.
 Calculate the Power of a Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Calculate the result of raising a given base to a specified exponent.
+<p>Calculate the result of raising a given base to a specified exponent.</p>
 <pre>
 const power = (base, exponent) => Math.pow(base, exponent);
 power(2, 5); // Result: 32